dokihara/dokihara.github.io/_posts/2024-05-31-appletv-custom-screensavers.md

 Step 6: Click Apply Changes to enable Demo mode.<br />
 Step 7: Reboot your AppleTV. <br />

 Now, after 2 minutes, your AppleTV should start showing your custom video as it's screensaver!

+Alternatively, if you do NOT want to enable Demo mode, you can also create a DNS entry on your network to authoritatively answer for `http://a1.phobos.apple.com`.
+The default URL Apple uses for it's screensaver is located at <a href="http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json">http://a1.phobos.apple.com/us/r1000/000/Features/atv/AutumnResources/videos/entries.json</a>.
+You can effectively hijack this URL on your network to provide your own custom `entries.json` with your own screensaver movie files.

-Did this work for you?
-Let us know in the comments.
+Thanks for reading -- did these methods work for you?
+Let us know in the comments!

 {% include utterances.html %}